-As usual, around this time of the year, publications, consultants and organizations are submitting their predictions for 2012’s food trends and popular developments.
+As usual, around this time of the year, publications, consultants and organizations are submitting their predictions for 2012’s restaurant food trends and popular developments.

-The Institute of Food Technologists (IFT) released a report from Technomic, a foodservice research and consulting firm, speculating that many of the upcoming foodservice trends relate to the unstable economy.
+The Institute of Food Technologists (IFT) released a report from Technomic, a food service research and consulting firm, speculating that many upcoming foodservice trends relate to the unstable economy.
 For example, customers are not interested in taking risks, so look for novel and comfort foods to take on a twist, and for innovative foods to take on a more familiar look.
 There will be greater emphasis on cooking with seasonal and local items, as well as keeping the focus on simple and classic applications.
-It is also reported that more customers will demand transparency, as they want to know more about the ingredients, allergens and origins of their food.
+It is also reported that more customers will demand transparency as they want to know more about the ingredients, allergens and origins of their food.
 More consumers are also taking to social media to review and recommend their restaurant experience with the public.

 Despite a rougher economy, we have uncovered many interesting food trends expected to debut in 2012.
 Have you seen any other interesting predictions?
 Do you agree with the possibility of these new trends?
 Leave us a comment below and help start the discussion on what is in store for the new year.